ucbrise/clipper/containers/python/python_function_deployment.md

 **Container crash: prediction function has some other runtime error (index out of bounds, divide by zero, incorrect operand types for a function, etc**

 Make sure that you test your function locally before deploying it.
-Remember that it should take as input a list of datapoints (numpy arrays or native Python lists) with entries of type <input_type> and shoud output a list with a classification for each datapoint.
+Remember that it should take as input a list of datapoints (numpy arrays or native Python lists) with entries of type <input_type> and should output a list of strings with a prediction for each datapoint.

 **Container crash: function makes use of something that’s not captured in the function closure**